MarvynBailly/GridGeneration.jl/docs/src/pages/SingleBlock/splitting.md

 # Single Block with Splitting
-Next, let's build `GridGeneration` functions that allow the user to add splits into the blocks.
-The flow I'm thinking will be
-- Input single Tortuga block and desired split locations with the block
-- break the block into sub-blocks at the split locations
-  - Create new interfaces and add to `interInfo`
-  - Update `bndInfo` for the blocks
-  - Save block in blocks
-- For (blockId, block) in enumerate(blocks)
-  - for each dir in unvistedDirs[blockId]
-    - get neighboring block ids
-    - add this block and neighboring blocks to computeBlocks
-    - for each edge in computeBlocks, solve for optimal $N$
-    - take optimal $N$ for this direction to be the max of all opt $N$s
-    - solve ODE with optimal $N$ along dir for each computeBlock
-    - mark dir as visited for each computeBlock

 Let's make this into two main `GridGeneration` functions: `GridGeneration.SplitBlock(block, splitLocations, bndInfo, interInfo)` and `GridGeneration.SolveAllBlocks(metric, blocks, bndInfo, interInfo).` And thus all we have to do is
 - Input single Tortuga block and desired split locations with the block